Advisory Body Members

 The City of Arroyo Grande has professional and civic groups whose assistance can be secured.
 Almost always such groups can be expected to respond to an invitation to designate members to serve on an advisory committee to help the City Council work out a plan for some project of direct interest to it.
 Usually such advisory committees are not permanent, but are appointed to assist with some specific project or plan.
 The City Council welcomes ideas and appreciates the support a well-selected advisory committee can produce.

 The City is accepting applications for the following Advisory Boards: Downtown Parking Advisory Board and Arroyo Grande Tourism Business Improvement District (AGTBID).

 How to Serve

-Download and print an application today for serving on a city commission, committee, or board.
+Download and print an application (PDF) today for serving on a city commission, committee, or board.